 There were events in world history that, if nothing else, were attributed to the supernatural.
 The Czars of Russia knew that; with the knowledge that the supernatural world was at their doorstep, most Czars were content with ignoring the supernatural and paying attention to the mundane problems plaguing their country.

 But not Nicholas.

-It was far from that.
+Little did anyone know that the issue was far from that.

-But on his first day of ruling the country, Nicholas decided that his father was to be buried before he took the crown.
+But on his first day of ruling the country, Nicholas decided his father was to be buried before he took the crown.
 A public marriage ceremony would follow the coronation a few weeks.

-Hans Fruar said to her, "Your late husband had promised us that the boy would be the czar of Russia.
+Hans Fruar said to her, "Your late husband promised us that the boy would be the czar of Russia.
 Yet when it was known that he was dead, the people immediately declared his son czar."

 He glanced at his mother and wife and they nodded.
-"Until further need I require from you, you may reside in the palaces that my father has set aside for you."
-Both vampires and werewolves nodded, and then left the hall.
+"Until further need I require from you, you may reside in the palaces my father has set aside for you."
+Both vampires and werewolves nodded, then left the hall.